Glossary Subscription-Based Pricing

 What is Subscription-Based Pricing?

-Subscription models have both business-to-business (B2B) and business-to-consumer (B2C) applications.
+This pricing model is widely used across both business-to-business (B2B) and business-to-consumer (B2C) markets.

-• B2B: Businesses can use subscription-based pricing to offer software-as-a-service (SaaS), hardware, and services to other businesses.
-For example, an online marketplace might charge other companies a monthly fee for access to its platform.
+• B2B: Many companies use subscription-based pricing to deliver software-as-a-service (SaaS), hardware, or professional services to other businesses.
+For example, a SaaS provider might charge companies a monthly fee for access to its software platform and ongoing support.

 Synonyms